JamesG9802/blog-store/data/blog_posts/web-serial-study/article.md

 *Read the technical paper [here](paper.pdf).*

+*Edit 12/18/2025: This post has been updated to reflect some additional work.
+See [Additional Research](#additional-research).*

 # Introduction

 When people think of “books”, they likely imagine something physical, with dozens to hundreds of pages that you can cut your fingers on.
 They may also lump in text digitized to e-books or even include audiobooks in their own personal definition.